Our English curriculum

 Introduction

-We’ve been working closely with curriculum partners, subject experts and teachers and have released our interactive English curriculum plan.
-You can also download the plan to use offline to help with your planning.
+We’ve worked closely with curriculum partners, subject experts and teachers on our interactive English curriculum plan.

 Our curriculum partners for English are: